 Reading at Alexander McLeod

-At Alexander McLeod we use Big Cat Collins reading books to support our children in developing their early reading skills.
-We chose these early reading books because they link directly with the Letters and Sounds sequence that we use to deliver phonics.
+In EYFS and KS1, we use the Big Cat Collins fully decodable reading books to support our children in developing their earliest decoding skills.
+These books link directly with the Letter and Sound sequence that we use to deliver phonics.

 - read for pleasure as well as study